-Put the right leg, with the knee straight, over a chair or table so that it is approximately 90 degrees to the torso.
+HAMSTRING STRETCH (Furdler's stretch) Put the right leg, with the knee straight, over a chair or table so that it is approximately 90 degrees to the torso.
 Keep the left leg straight and lock the knee.
-With the right hand, reach out and try to touch the inside of the right arch (do not bounce).
-If you cannot reach the arch, reach out as far as you can until tension develops in the right hamstring (under the thigh).
+With the right hand, reach out and try to to touch the inside of the right and how the distribution (under the thigh).
 Hold for a slow ten second count.
 Next, reach across the leg with the left hand and try to grab the outside of the right arch.
 Hold for a ten second count (do not bounce or overstretch).
 Repeat this sequence ten times (10 repetitions).
-Lower the right leg and repeat the above for the left leg.
+Lower the right and repeat the above for the left leg.